 MANDARIN: for speakers of Latin-based languages, learning a whole new script can be daunting, but it is not impossible.
 It will, however, take a significant period of immersion to build up any semblance of fluency.
 Chinese characters represent words rather than letters, which make for a lot to remember.

 FRENCH: French is probably the most difficult Romance language to learn, with its heavily prescriptive grammar, and even heavier collection of irregularities, and almost unique vowel sounds.

 GERMAN: German is very similar to English in some ways, making pronunciation and comprehension a little easier.
 It’s also very grammatically prescriptive, and therefore appeals to lovers of all things linguistic.

 SPANISH: It is quite easy to learn in terms of reading and understanding, as it has very few irregularities compared with German and French.
 The Spanish language does vary across the Atlantic and across the Americas, but most variants are easily understood with a basic grasp on the language.

 ARABIC: The difficulty with learning Arabic outside of an Arabic-speaking context is that you will learn the classical form of the language, which is rarely spoken in real-life situations.
 Arabic is generally spoken in various dialects from region to region and country to country, some of which are unintelligible across the border!
 This naturally makes learning Arabic slightly tricky.

 RUSSIAN: Although it uses the Cyrillic script, the Russian alphabet only has 33 characters, so is not so different from Latin-based languages in terms of its word structure.
 Russian is one of the easier languages to learn, as its structure is logical with very few irregularities.

-So, which language you want to learn?
-Which languages you already speak?
+So, which language do you want to learn?
+Which languages do you already speak?